TimothyYe/godns/README.md

 #### Infomaniak

-For Infomaniak, you need to provide username & password, and config all the domains & subdomains.
+For Infomaniak, you need to provide a username & password and configure all the domains & subdomains.
 More info: [English](https://faq.infomaniak.com/2376)

 <details>